vinaynuthana/wipro_talentnext/MultiThreading Mini_Project/README.md

-# Hare and Tortoise Race Simulation 🐢💨
+Hare and Tortoise Race Simulation 🐇 vs 🐢
 This project is a simple Java simulation of the classic "Hare and Tortoise" fable using multi-threading.

 ## Features